xmeng1/shibboleth-identityprovider/custom/README.txt

 The following directories are created, and destroyed, by the extension build process and as such developers should never rely on them: build, dist, doc/api.
 Any other directory may be created and bundled with the extension, the build process will simply ignore them.

+The macro $IDP_HOME$ is only expanded during an IdP install and $SP_HOME$ is only expanded during an SP install.

 2.1 Steps for Using the Extensions Build Process
 I.  Create a directory under the custom directory with the structure mentioned above.
 Any